Shooting star in a dream streaking across a pastel sky with a warm gold trail

 Not one — many.
 Dozens.
 The sky is full of shooting stars.
 You cannot make wishes fast enough — there are too many.
 This is an abundance of the fleeting.

-When a dream brings a meteor shower, your Explorer speaks through it — that part which delights in abundance.
+When a dream brings a meteor shower, your Explorer speaks through it: that part which delights in abundance.
 The Explorer watches the shooting stars and doesn’t know where to look — and this is wonderful.
 “Something interesting everywhere.
 Possibility everywhere.
 Choose!”

 A meteor shower in a dream speaks of a period of abundant possibilities.
 When much opens at once.
 Many paths, many proposals, many options.
 This is wealth — and this is a challenge: how to choose from so many?
+The earthly twin of this scattered plenty is a field of flowers — the same overwhelming abundance, bloomed out of soil rather than streaking across sky.

 Ask yourself: “In what areas of life do I now face too many opportunities — and how can I choose what is truly mine?”